Skip to Main Content

 Requirements for a bad credit business loan:

 • Revenue.
 The more your business makes, the easier it is to get a loan.
-Some lenders have minimum revenue requirements of $100,000 or less.
+Some lenders have minimum revenue requirements of $100,000, though you can find lower revenue requirements.

 • Business plan.
 The business plan shows the lender how you expect to grow your business sustainably over time.
 It explains your expected revenue, your product and how it stands out in the competition, your marketing strategy and key measurements you’ll use to gauge your success.